andrew-j-price/journey/README.md

 # journey
-This is an my educational `journey` repo to `drive` my learnings on Golang, GitHub Actions, and Argo tools.
+This is an my educational `journey` repo to `drive` (binary built) my learnings on Golang, GitHub Actions, and Argo tools.
+* Some practices applied may not be ideal

 ## setup
 ```